These pumpkin muffins are quick and easy to throw together. They are ready to be baked in about 15 minutes or less!

 And in a second bowl, whisk together the wet ingredients – eggs, pumpkin puree, vegetable oil, milk, and vanilla extract.

 Now the BIG moment… combining the two!
 The key is to NOT over mix.
+In fact, lumps are OK in your batter.
 It’s one of my 6 secrets to perfect muffins.

 So make this your go-to muffin recipe and play dress up with it however you like.